Hush-A-Phone: 1948–1957: legal disputes with AT&T

 The FCC's final decision was issued on December 23, 1955, and stated "The unrestricted use of the 'Hush-A-Phone' could result in a general deterioration of the quality of interstate and foreign telephone service.
 Accordingly, it is not an unjust and unreasonable practice upon the part of the defendants to prohibit its use in connection with their telephone services."
-While the commission agreed that the Hush-A-Phone did provide protection against eavesdroppers and noise from telephone circuits, "the device sometimes results in loss of voice intelligibility and also has an adverse affect [sic] on voice recognition and naturalness."
+While the commission agreed that the Hush-A-Phone did provide protection against eavesdroppers and noise from telephone circuits, it impacted intelligibility and voice recognition.

 The FCC's 1955 decision was rejected by the U.S. Court of Appeals on November 8, 1956, in the landmark case Hush-A-Phone v.
 United States, with the decision stating it was an "unwarranted interference with the telephone subscriber's right reasonably to use his telephone in ways which are privately beneficial without becoming publicly detrimental".
-The ruling set a precedent for permitting non0harmful third-party devices to connect to telephone networks, influencing later decisions such as Carterfone and laying groundwork for early net neutrality and telecom competition regulation.
+The ruling set a precedent for permitting non-harmful third-party devices to connect to telephone networks, influencing later decisions such as Carterfone and laying groundwork for early net neutrality and telecom competition regulation.
 The FCC followed up on February 6, 1957 to officially direct AT&T and Bell System subsidiaries to permit subscribers to use the Hush-A-Phone and similar devices.
 Advertisements proudly noted "Use of the Hush-A-Phone on telephone is permitted by Federal Appellate Court ruling" beginning in March 1957, and by July were stating "Bell System Approves Use of Hush-A-Phone by tariffs Effective May 16, 1957".